Rapig1915/mcp-bolk/README.md

 - Visit `http://localhost:4444` to:
   - Add entries using the Store form
   - Compute sums using the Sum form
+  - Ask questions in the Chat box (the backend uses MCP tools via OpenAI tool-calling)
   - Browse entries with pagination

 ## REST API (for the UI/tests)